 Acclaimed actress and social activist Camryn Manheim found success on her own terms.
-Known for her Emmy and Golden Globe Award-winning role on The Practice, Manheim has proven a fierce trailblazer on and off the screen.
-Shattering her critics’ expectations and defining her career by versatility, determination, and a sense of adventure, Manheim continues to inspire legions of fans, audiences, and women with her candor, humor, and story.
+Known for her Emmy and Golden Globe Award-winning role on The Practice, Manheim is a fierce trailblazer on and off the screen.
+Shattering her critics’ expectations and defining her career by versatility, determination, and a sense of adventure, Manheim continues to inspire legions of fans and audiences with her candor, humor, and story.

 In 2015, Manheim made an unforgettable Broadway debut in Deaf West’s production of Spring Awakening.
 Fluent in American Sign Language since college, Manheim spoke and signed her dialogue in this groundbreaking revival.

 Most recently, Manheim landed a recurring role in Major Crimes as Deputy Chief Winnie Davis, while making guest appearances on the series Masters of Sex and Code Black.

 Off-screen, Manheim raised everyone’s expectations as a semi-professional poker player, competing on Celebrity Poker Showdown and Celebrity Blackjack, raising money for Children’s Media Fund, the Venice Family Clinic, and the ACLU.

 A vocal advocate for human rights, Manheim’s activism has included work with the ACLU, RAINN, Planned Parenthood, and the American Cancer Society.
 A breast cancer survivor herself, Manheim confronted the diagnosis as she does just about everything, with humor, curiosity, and courage.

 She was named one of the “Most Intriguing People” by People magazine and “Woman of the Year” by Glamour.
 Always passionate, with a dash of irreverence, her speeches cover everything from show business to self-esteem.
 Manheim reminds audiences that life is not a dress rehearsal and to get the part—they must first believe in themselves.